10 Ways to Settle Your IRS Tax Debt

 4. Not currently collectible:

-A program where the IRS voluntarily agrees not to collect on the tax debt for a year or so.
+A program where the IRS agrees voluntarily not to collect on the tax debt for one year or so.
 Currently Not Collectible means that a taxpayer has no ability to pay his or her tax debts.
-The IRS can declare a taxpayer “currently not collectible,” after the IRS receives evidence that a taxpayer has no ability to pay.
-This is a useful tool because you can file for a collection appeal to stop an IRS levy, lien, seizure or the denial or termination of an installment agreement.
-The collection appeal gives you the opportunity to explain how you think the situation could be solved without the IRS levy or seizure.
+The IRS could declare a taxpayer “currently not collectible,” after the IRS gets evidence that certain taxpayers has the inability to pay.
+This is a convenient tool since you can file for a collection appeal for the sake of stopping an IRS seizure, lien, levy or the termination or denial of an installment agreement.
+The collection appeal provides you with the opportunity to elaborate on how you consider the situation might be solved without the need for the IRS seizure or levy.

 5. Lower Your Debt With Credit Card Debt Settlement: